tmoss4/karatekids/README.md

-Maria, Gordon, Colin
+Made for Maria, Gordon, and Colin
 ============

-How much of a difference can one person make?